clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Protocols and Servers.md

 .<.....iPASS D2xc9CgD
 [...]
 ```
-* In the terminal output above, we have removed the unimportant packets to help you better focus on the ones that matter.
-* In particular, the username and password were each sent in their own packet.
-* The first packet explicitly displays “USER frank”, while the last packet reveals the password “PASS D2xc9CgD”.
+* First packet explicitly displays `USER frank` while the last packet reveals the password `PASS D2xc9CgD`.
-* We could also use Wireshark to achieve the same results.
+* Could also use Wireshark to achieve the same results.
-* In the Wireshark window below, we can see that we have entered pop in the filter field.
+  * Enter `pop` in the filter field.
-* Now that we've filtered just the traffic we're interested in, we can see a username and password were captured.
+  * Can now see a username and password were captured.
-* In brief, any protocol that uses cleartext communication is susceptible to this kind of attack.
+* Any protocol that uses cleartext communication is susceptible to this kind of attack.
-* The only requirement for this attack to succeed is to have access to a system between the two communicating systems.
+* Only requirement is to have access to a system between the two communicating systems.
-* This attack requires attention; the mitigation lies in adding an encryption layer on top of any network protocol.
+* Mitigation lies in adding an encryption layer on top of any network protocol.
-* In particular, Transport Layer Security (TLS) has been added to HTTP, FTP, SMTP, POP3, IMAP and many others.
+  * Transport Layer Security (TLS) has been added to HTTP, FTP, SMTP, POP3, IMAP and many others.
-* For remote access, Telnet has been replaced by the secure alternative Secure Shell (SSH).
+  * Telnet has been replaced by the secure alternative Secure Shell (SSH).

 ## Man-in-the-Middle (MITM) Attack
 A Man-in-the-Middle (MITM) attack occurs when a victim (A) believes they are communicating with a legitimate destination (B) but is unknowingly communicating with an attacker (E).
 In the figure below, we have A requesting the transfer of $20 to M; however, E altered this message and replaced the original value with a new one.
 B received the modified message and acted on it.